j10er/NodeKit/README.md

   "category": "Groups"
 }
 ```
-jsons haben immer recht, außer ich sage append

-# Main Operators:
-- Set Folder permanently and import + overwrite all
-- Append nodes from folder, ask if overwrite or skip
-- Export the selected folder, overwrite all in folder
-  - only allowed if the node groups from the file already have been imported
-- (Single-time export to a folder)
-- Option: Auto-Export on save

-Workflow:
-- Select previous/empty folder
-- press import
-- Create nodes
-- export
-- git commit
-- git merge
-- import
-- continue working
--
 ## Object Naming
 - How to handle invalid characters for filenames?
 1. replace, but keep actual name in blend file or JSON